 Almond Butter & Peanut Butter: The price is right for these pantry staples.
 Just make sure to store them in the fridge once opened.
 Use either of these for my low carb peanut noodles with homemade lettuce wraps.

 Do Not Buy These Food Items From Costco:

 Organic Eggs: Not all organic eggs are created equal, and Costco brad eggs are very low quality.
 Organic does not mean jack!
 A chicken can be organic, but still be confined to a cage, eat organic corn instead of worms and bugs, and not see the daylight.
-Buy pasture raised chciken eggs I like a brand called vital farms from Whole Foods, they are twice the price but the quality is much better.
-You can check the quantity of eggs from this website here, even the 365 brand from Whole Foods are garbage!
+Buy pasture raised chicken eggs I like a brand called vital farms from Whole Foods.
+They are twice the price but the quality is much better.
+You can check the quantity of eggs from this website here.
+Even the 365 brand from Whole Foods are garbage!

-Spices: It’s not that the quality of spices is not good at Costco, it;s that groun spices start to lose their flavor within 3-6 months, and there is no way you can use all of that cumin in that time!
+Spices: It’s not that the quality of spices is not good at Costco.
+It’s that ground spices start to lose their flavor within 3-6 months, and there is no way you can use all of that cumin in that time!
 You are better of buying FRESH spices from the bulk section of Whole Foods or better yet, from a spice shop in your town.

 Green Juices & Kombucha: I am so tried of this trend for paying top dollar for “cold pressed” juices and smoothies.
-Green juices from Costco are nothing but pasteurized sugar water and kombucha makes me gasy s can be!
-Read the ingredients, they sneak in sugar and other nasty ingredients, plus all of the nutrients of the green juices are killed when they are heated for pasteurization!
+Green juices from Costco are nothing but pasteurized sugar water and kombucha makes me gassy as can be!
+Read the ingredients.
+They sneak in sugar and other nasty ingredients plus all of the nutrients of the green juices are killed when they are heated for pasteurization!

 Well that’s it.
 I hope you enjoyed my grocery haul for my favorite healthy food items at Costco and what to avoid.
 Please let me know if you want to see hauls from other stores!?
 Check out some of my favorite healthy meal prep recipes: